When planning to apply for a course at Trinity Laban, it is important to consider how you will finance your studies.

 All students, whether undergraduate or postgraduate, must pay tuition fees.
-If you are a UK or EU undergraduate, you are automatically eligible for a loan to cover these fees from the Student Loan Company.
+If you are a UK or EU student on an undergraduate or master's level degree, you will normally be eligible for a loan to cover these fees from the Student Loan Company.
 For further information on the cost of each programme and how to pay, go to the Fees and Finance section.

 Scholarships are awarded: